-The primary difference between online learning and traditional, in-the-classroom learning is the format – how the material is delivered to the student.
-Which learning format is best for you is really a personal preference.
-But there are other important differences to consider as well.
+The primary difference between online learning and traditional, in-the-classroom learning is the format, or how the material is delivered to the student.
+Your personal preferences and learning style will determine which learning format is best for you.

 Online Doctorate Degrees:

-- Allow you to work at your own pace, so you can fly through your degree program or scale back when life gets hectic
+- Often allow you to work at your own pace so you can fly through your degree program or scale back when life gets hectic

-- Make it possible to enroll at schools anywhere without having to move
+- Make it possible to enroll without having to move

 - May cost less than traditional programs